gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Better IDE support for writing build scripts

 The Gradle team and JetBrains have been collaborating to provide the best possible IDE support for writing Gradle build scripts.
-Gradle 3.0 provides the first support for
+Gradle 3.0 supports version 0.3.0 of
 [Gradle Script Kotlin](https://github.com/gradle/gradle-script-kotlin), a statically typed build language based on [Kotlin](http://kotlinlang.org/).

 So what does a Gradle Script Kotlin build look like?
 Here's an example: